cllu/Semantic-Resume/app/resume.md

 #
 # The right-upper corner has three buttons, from left to right:
 # - toggle the editor
-# - toggle the preview HTML source code
+# - toggle to show the HTML source code
 # - download the generated HTML file (with CSS/JS inlined)
 #
+# Did I mention that you can resize the editor?
+Try drag the right border of the editor.
+#
 # To export to PDF file, try print and then choose Save as PDF.
 #
-# Cannot live without VIM?
-Me too, Try Alt+X to enable VIM keybindings.
+# Cannot live without Vim?
+Me too, use Alt+X to toggle VIM key maps.
+# (Why Alt+X?
+This is the last Emacs keybinding that I remember)
 #
 name: Chunliang Lyu
 # there is a sad story about the spelling of my last name